-Today, over 350,000 customers in 182 countries trust the GetResponse online marketing platform.
-With nearly 20 years of experience, we deliver excellent digital marketing solutions, available in 22 different languages.
+Today, over 350,000 customers in 182 countries trust the GetResponse email and marketing automation platform.
+With over 20 years of experience, we deliver excellent digital marketing solutions, available in 22 different languages.
 Our company operates globally with offices in Poland, Canada, Malaysia, and Russia.
 We have over 300 passionate professionals on board.
 Together we create inspiring technologies that empower entrepreneurs and help them grow their businesses.

 GetResponse offers a complete suite of simple yet powerful features, scaled and customized for small and large companies alike.
 Our tools are designed for organizations that are focused on implementing high impact marketing campaigns that drive effectiveness and overall ROI.